ShanLu2022/Airline_Management_app/README.md

   dbname = "woshipanda2022$airline"
   ```

+   - Folder templates saves all the html files for the web app, supportive image, css file and js file.

+2. Web application
-2. The main page contains the following functions:
+  The main page contains the following functions:

   - Home page & general information